StudioVakuum/C4D_Scripts/README.md

     </td>
     <td>
       <h3>SV Create Folder Path</h3>
-      Opens a folder picker and stores the chosen folder path as a string user data field on the selected object.
+      Opens a folder picker and stores the chosen folder path as a string user data field on the selected object.<br><br>
     </td>
   </tr>
   <tr>